KidPudel/Iggy-s-Vault/languages/golang/context.md

 # how to use

-> NOTE: key, must not be not be a string or any build in types, to avoid collisions with packages using context
+> NOTE: key, must not be be a string or any build in types, to avoid collisions with packages using context

 ```go
 type SgContextKey string